Telecommute was once a rarity, now a necessity

 If you are the sole user of your home, you are unlikely to require a large amount of bandwidth.

 As it becomes increasingly common for people to work from home, you need a stable, fast broadband connection.
-If your work requires downloading or uploading large pieces of data, such as video, audio, or you making different video calls each day, Superfast Broadband is the best product for you.
+If your work requires downloading or uploading large pieces of data, such as video, and audio, or you make different video calls each day, Superfast Broadband is the best product for you.

-At The Phone Co-op we provide a full range of home broadband
+At Your Co-op Broadband, we provide a full range of home broadband

 packages; all the way up to Fibre to the Premises.
 Superfast Fibre Broadband is the most popular choice by our customers.
 Superfast is the ideal package if you have increasing broadband demands - ideal if you have multiple devices, a large household, TV streaming, online gaming, etc. Our Superfast Fibre Plus provides a better experience from your broadband.
 Download, work, stream and play without interruptions.